iJohnnyBNUZ/MscDissertation/README.md

 Set resources to resources root.

+Configure Server/src/Main/java/RunServer to main class for Server.

-Configure src/Main.java to main class.
+Configure Client/src/Main/java/RunClient to main class for Client.

 Set SDK to Java 11.
 Tested using OpenJDK.